Registered Nursing (ADRN)

 ADRN 2212 Clinical Foundations of Nursing III: 1 semester hour.

 Clinical experiences for nursing care within a variety of acute and community-based settings guide the development of the problem solving process in nursing.
-The focus of this course is on skilled nursing and mental health nursing care, including therapeutic use of self.
+The focus of this course is on mental health nursing care and therapeutic use of self.
 COREQ: ADRN 2210 and ADRN 2211.
 Su

 ADRN 2214 Community Health Nursing: 1 semester hour.